Spatially/sci-feature-space/README.md

 a choice of methods that can be used to map per-feature difference values into the range [0 1] so that they are more directly comparable.

-This module combines the re-mapped metric values using a sinmple weighted sum.
+This module combines the re-mapped metric values using a simple weighted sum.
 The weights are user-defined.